 This new strategy puts stakeholders at the centre of our business strategy and decision making.
 This aligns our interests with those of our stakeholders.
 When we are successful, our stakeholders become advocates of our activities and our business, further supporting the delivery of positive outcomes for all stakeholders.
 Ensuring this success relies on fully implementing this strategy and embedding a culture of engagement.
 We have scaled up our team to deliver this and are excited by our early progress.

 About us

-We are Scottish Hydro Electric Transmission (SHE Transmission), part of the SSE Group, responsible for the electricity transmission network in the north of Scotland.
+We are SSEN Transmission (the trading name for Scottish Hydro Electric Transmission), and we are part of the SSE plc Group.
+We are responsible for the electricity transmission network in the north of Scotland.